Indian Institute of Information Technology, Nagpur

 Indian Institute of Information Technology, Nagpur (abbreviated IIITN) is one of the Indian Institutes of Information Technology (IIIT) and an Institute of National Importance located in Nagpur, Maharashtra.
 The institute started functioning from July 2016.
 It offers Bachelor of Technology (B.Tech.) courses in Electronics and Communication Engineering and Computer Science and Engineering.
 The institute has shifted to its permanent campus, at Waranga Nagpur.

 Establishment

 IIITN was approved by the Government of India's (GOI) Ministry of Human Resource Development (MHRD) in May 2015.
 IIITN has been set up on a Public–private partnership (PPP) basis.
 Fifty percent of the stakes are held by MHRD, whereas thirty-five percent is held by the Government of Maharashtra; the rest is held by industry partner Tata Consultancy Services.

 VNIT was declared as IIITN's mentor institute, and VNIT director Narendra Chaudhari was appointed as IIITN's mentor director.
 The MHRD funded ₹3 crore for setting up of the institute, whereas Government of Maharashtra funded ₹1.4 crore.

 Courses

+Initially, IIITN offered two B.Tech. courses: Computer Science and Engineering (CSE) and Electronics and Communication Engineering (ECE), with a total capacity of 373 students (223 in CSE and 150 in ECE).
+Over the years, the institute expanded its academic offerings and infrastructure.

+In 2022, IIITN increased its total student intake to 637 students by introducing four new specialized B.Tech. branches: